Off-the-Charts Evil:

 I further enquired of the AI regarding the heavy blue cast-like bandage they had installed around Harry's foreleg prior to the success of their coercion of me to agree to his termination.
 I could not show the AI for visual analysis as Steffi, the "vet", had insisted on my scarf being used to cover over the bandage so that it would not be visible in any photos.

-Add all this to the fact that it was actually readily and casually admitted to that they hadn't bothered to feed him for the entire period (which explains the earlier, very young, admission vet's laissez faire attitude to my insistence that - since the whole issue that prompted me to bring him to Massey that night, was he'd become heat-affected by the late November temperatures in my hot little campervan and hadn't eaten for nearly 48 hours but had suddenly begun eating again coming through Otaki - that I leave her with the rest of the road lamb that he had just wolfed down.
+Add all this to the fact that it was actually readily and casually admitted to that they hadn't bothered to feed him for the entire period (which explains the earlier, very young, admission vet's laissez faire attitude to my insistence that - since the whole issue that prompted me to bring him to Massey that night, was he'd become heat-affected by the late November temperatures in my hot little campervan and hadn't eaten for nearly 48 hours but had suddenly begun eating again coming through Otaki - that I leave her with the rest of the roast lamb that he had just wolfed down.
 (She never did bother herself to take it from me, in the end.
 She was too keen to clock off i.e. her shift was ending.
-Tell you something, much?
-NB: My biggest challenge with Harry, his entire adult life, had been keeping him eating regularly and thus keeping his weight up to an acceptable level.
-This was one of the primary pieces of knowledge that had always been communicated to Massey veterinary staff during every visit.)
+Tell you something, much?)

-And add it to the likely fact that - given the condition I retrieved Harry from this veterinary "hospital" from on a previous stay (on memory, associated, with dental surgery) in 2024 LINK TO WAS HARRY A MARKED DOG ARTICLE and that it was admitted to then that he neither been given water (despite the essential nature of hydration for a kidney-compromised dog) nor toileted during his entire day-long stay - he probably hadn't been given water, either (which would have gone some way to helping his kidneys flushing through and reduce his reaction to the catastrophically administered contraindicated convenience-sedation cocktail).
+Add it to the likely fact that - given the condition in which I had retrieved Harry from this veterinary "hospital" after a previous stay back in 2024 and that it was admitted to then that he neither been given water (despite the essential nature of hydration for a kidney-compromised dog) nor toileted during his entire day-long stay- it's reasonable to assume he probably hadn't been given water this time, either (which would have gone some way to helping his kidneys flushing through and reducing his reaction to the catastrophically administered contraindicated convenience-sedation cocktail).

 For a dog with known kidney compromise, water isn't just "care".
-It's his or her primary defence against pharmacological toxicity.
-Depriving Harry of water while administering a contraindicated cocktail of unnecessary and unauthorised heavy-duty sedatives isn't just neglect; it would have been the physiological setup for the crisis they then filmed.
+It's his primary defence against pharmacological toxicity.

 Six Unreleased Videos

-Until Massey is finally forced to release the six withheld videos LINK TO OPEN LETTER TO OFFICE OF PRIVACY COMMISSIONER, I am left to ask:
+Until Massey is finally forced to release the six withheld videos I am forced to ask:

 Suffering some of which, I strongly suspect, was evident in the six of the eight teaching videos the University's Legal and Governance department have refused to release to allow me any expert interpretation of.

 (This is the subject of a formal complaint to the Office of the Privacy Commissioner i.e. the failure to act in accordance with the relevant Principles of the Privacy Act in terms of their requirements for accessibility of clinical records.
-And in this instance, the particularly egregious nature of the refusal to release these records, given their likely demonstration of the physical trauma suffered by my dog by the actions of, and at the hands - literally - of Massey's veterinary personnel.
-And further, the fact that their likely content is an equally likely demonstration of blatant discrepancy between the narrative proffered and the clinical reality of what was inflicted upon Harry - and across 15 torturous hours.)
+And in this instance, the particularly egregious nature of the refusal to release these records, given their likely demonstration of the physical trauma suffered by my dog by the actions of, and at the hands of Massey's veterinary personnel and their students.

 To My Fellow Pet Owners (Or I Used to Be): How Would YOU Cope?

-Tell me, if you are one of my readers who also happens to be a pet owner, how do you cope with these revelations and the knowledge of this horror?
+Tell me, if you are one of my readers who also happens to be a pet owner (and 64% of all New Zealand households are), how do you cope with these revelations and the knowledge of this horror?

-The Sophisticated, Clinical Abuse of A Pet Behind Closed Doors Is Also the Severe and Unconscionable Abuse of the PET PARENT
+The Systemic, Clinical Abuse of A Pet Behind Closed Doors Is Also the Severe & Unconscionable Abuse of the Pet Parent

 Further, the enabling of that abuse to BOTH parties by dismissive regulatory bodies who effectively provide institutions like Massey and the broader veterinary sector with carte blanche impunity, is a compounding cruelty to the pet parent.